otaviojava/jcassandra-book/08-java-spring.md

 }
 ```

-In addition to the template class, Spring Data Cassandra has the concept of ** dynamic repositories **, in which the developer creates an interface and Spring will be responsible for the respective implementation.
+In addition to the template class, Spring Data Cassandra has the concept of **dynamic repositories**, in which the developer creates an interface and Spring will be responsible for the respective implementation.
 The new interface will inherit from `CassandraRepository`, which already has a large number of operations for the database.

-In addition, it is possible to use the concept of `query by method`, with which, when using search conversions in the method name, Spring will do all the heavy lifting.
-With these repositories, we have a valuable abstraction that reduces the number of code, generating a very high productivity.
+Also, it is possible to use the concept of `query by method`, with which, when using search conversions in the method name, Spring will do all the heavy lifting.
+With these repositories, we have a valuable abstraction that reduces the number of code, generating very high productivity.

 ```java